BabuAmanVebuin/TESTING-POC-BE-STAGE2/autoGenerateTestsReadMe.md

 ## Overview

-This script automates the process of generating **unit tests** and **integration tests** for a Node.js TypeScript project.
-It detects controllers, maps them to their corresponding use cases and repositories, and then generates Jest-based test cases using OpenAI's GPT-4o model.
+This script automates the creation of **integration tests** (using **Mocha**, **Chai**, and **Supertest**) and **unit tests** (using **Mocha** and **Chai**) for a Node.js TypeScript project.
+It scans project directories for controllers, maps them to their corresponding use cases and repositories, and then uses **OpenAI’s GPT-4o** model to generate the test files.
+It also ensures database state management using **Sequelize transactions** in integration tests.

 ## Features

-- **Automated Detection**: Scans the project directories to detect controllers, use cases, and repositories.
+- **Automated Detection**: Recursively scans directories to locate controllers, use cases, repositories, DTOs, and routes.
-- **Integration & Unit Tests**: Generates both integration and unit tests separately.
-- **Jest Framework**: Ensures all tests are written using Jest.
-- **Error Handling with fp-ts/Either**: Implements error handling patterns for functional programming.
-- **Mocking Repositories**: Uses mocked repositories to isolate dependencies during integration and unit tests.
+- **Mocha & Chai**: Uses Mocha as the test runner, and Chai for assertions in both unit and integration tests.
+- **Supertest**: Integration tests leverage Supertest to simulate HTTP requests against the Express app.
+- **Sequelize Transactions**: Manages database state during integration tests using Sequelize transactions.
-- **Edge Case Coverage**: Ensures exhaustive test coverage for both success and failure scenarios.
+- **Comprehensive Coverage**: Generates a minimum of 20 test cases per category (integration and unit), covering both success and failure scenarios for each controller and use case.

 ## Directory Structure

+Below is a simplified view of how the project might be organized:

 ```
 src/